vidakris/flatwrm/README.md

 # FLATW'RM

 FLATW'RM (FLAre deTection With Ransac Method) is a code that uses machine learning method to detect flares.
+For details, see the <a href="https://ui.adsabs.harvard.edu/abs/2018A%26A...616A.163V/abstract">A&A paper</a>.

 The code depends on the following packages:
 * matplotlib